Viperace/Save-Stuff/README.md

 ✓ If one side (either UP or DOWN) has no bets at all, then the round is void.
 All bets are returned to all players

 [Trust & Validation]
-✓✓ Bitcoin Fun only report official Bitcoin price, which is sourced from coindesk.
+✓✓ Bitcoin Fun only use official Bitcoin price, which is sourced from coindesk.
 Its Bitcoin price refreshed every 15 seconds, 24 hours a day.
 Player may visit the website to cross check with our reported Bitcoin price (look for Data->Bitcoin price index)
 ✓✓ Bitcoin Fun serves as a gaming platform to facilitate player's view on the short term Bitcoin price movement.
 We set the game rule fairly and equally.